Orthosymplectic Feigin-Semikhatov duality: Introduction

 \subsection{Acknowledgements}

-We thank Thomas Creutzig, Ching Hung Lam and Andrew Linshaw for useful discussions.
-We are grateful to the organizers of the conferences ``Vertex Algebras and Representation Theory'' (CIRM, Luminy, 2022), ``Representation Theory XVII-XVIII'' (IUC, Dubrovnik, 2022-23) and ``Quantum symmetries: Tensor categories, Topological quantum field theories, Vertex algebras'' (CRM, Montréal, 2022).
-The project was initiated during the first named conference and significant progress were done during the subsequent events.
+We thank Thomas Creutzig, Ching Hung Lam, and Andrew Linshaw for useful discussions.
+We also thank a referee for their useful comment.
+We are grateful to the organizers of the conferences ``Vertex Algebras and Representation Theory'' (CIRM, Luminy, 2022), ``Representation Theory XVII-XVIII'' (IUC, Dubrovnik, 2022-23), and ``Quantum symmetries: Tensor categories, Topological quantum field theories, Vertex algebras'' (CRM, Montréal, 2022).
+The project was initiated during the first conference, and significant progress was made during subsequent events.
 This paper has been completed during a Matrix Minor Program in Creswick (Australia).
 S.N. thanks the institute and the University of Melbourne for their hospitality.